Comedy Central (Australia and New Zealand)

-Comedy Central is an Australian and New Zealand 24-hour linear subscription television channel dedicated to comedy programming owned by Paramount Skydance Corporation, launched on April Fool's Day 2009 in New Zealand and on 1 April 2016 in Australia.
-The channel is exclusively broadcast on the Sky TV platform in New Zealand.
-It was also broadcast via Australian IPTV provider Fetch TV in Australia and one of the first Comedy Central franchises to be launched outside the United States.
-The channel has a strong blend of animation, stand-up and scripted programs.
-The core audience demographic covers the 15–48 age bracket.
-It features well known international titles, as well as some local content.
-It has strong viewership and is one of the top entertainment channels on the Sky TV platform.
+Comedy Central was an Australian and New Zealand 24-hour linear subscription television channel dedicated to comedy programming owned by Paramount Skydance Corporation, launched on 1 April 2009 in New Zealand, and on 1 April 2016 in Australia.
+The channel was closed down in 2025.

+The channel was exclusively broadcast on the Sky TV platform in New Zealand.
+It was also broadcast via Australian IPTV provider Fetch TV in Australia, and was one of the first Comedy Central franchises to be launched outside the United States.
+The channel had a strong blend of animation, stand-up and scripted programs.
+The core audience demographic covered the 15–48 age bracket.
+It featured well known international titles, as well as some local content.
+It had strong viewership and was one of the top entertainment channels on the Sky TV platform.

 History

-On 29 February 2016, it was announced that following discussions since mid 2015, Fetch TV had finalised discussions with Viacom on Friday 26 February 2016 to launch Comedy Central.
-The launch comes following increased local presence by Comedy Central.
-The channel, which will be advertisement free and be exclusively available via Fetch TV, will be broadcast from Australia and as a result see Viacom hire additional local personnel for operations.
+On 29 February 2016, it was announced that following discussions since mid-2015, Fetch TV had finalised discussions with Viacom on Friday 26 February 2016 to launch Comedy Central.
+The launch came following increased local presence by Comedy Central.
+The channel, which would be advertisement free and be exclusively available via Fetch TV, would be broadcast from Australia.
+Viacom hired additional local personnel for operations.
 The launch of Comedy Central coincided with the initial closure of sister channel MTV Classic prior to its eventual rebrand.

 On 15 February 2018, Comedy Central was made available in HD for Fetch TV customers.

-Comedy Central programming is also available across Australia via the SVOD service Paramount+, which replaced 10 All Access on 11 August 2021.
-On 31 March 2025, the channel closed down via Fetch TV, with its programming moving to Paramount+.
-In New Zealand, the channel will close on 2 December, being replaced by Sky Comedy, ultimately meaning the channel will shutdown completely.
+Comedy Central programming was also available across Australia via the SVOD service Paramount+, which replaced 10 All Access on 11 August 2021.

+On 31 March 2025, the channel closed down via Fetch TV, with its programming moving to Paramount+ and 10 Comedy.
+In New Zealand, the channel was closed on 2 December, being replaced by Sky Comedy.
+The final programme to air was the South Park episode "White People Renovating Houses".

 Programming

-The network airs content from its U.S. counterpart, with 90% of the programming at launch coming from the ViacomCBS library, in addition to local productions – which initially is in short form.
-Although Viacom have existing agreements with the Foxtel-owned The Comedy Channel, content is made available to both Comedy Central and The Comedy Channel at the same time.
+The network aired content from its U.S. counterpart, with 90% of the programming at launch coming from the ViacomCBS library, in addition to local productions – which initially was in short form.
+Although Viacom had existing agreements with the Foxtel-owned the Comedy Channel, content was made available to both Comedy Central and the Comedy Channel at the same time.